For the entire schedule and to register to attend, visit www.taaguelph.com/summit

 Description: My experiences from community organizing, urban planning studies, and co-op work in transportation planning has given me diverse perspectives on how to grow transit advocacy participation and build transit campaigns to successfully advocate for change.
 I will share my journey and learnings from previous campaigns, discussing optimal ways to recruit volunteers, build relationships, develop campaigns, use social media, and much more.

 Bio: Rodney is currently a 4th-year urban planning student at the University of Waterloo and has worked co-op terms in transportation and transit planning.
 Originally from Toronto, he rode public transit since he was young and became increasingly frustrated, leading him into advocacy with TTCriders.
-Since moving to Waterloo for university, he has revived Tri-Cites Transport Action Group (TriTAG), having advocacy wins like stopping transit cuts and bringing back night transit.
+Since moving to Waterloo for university, he has revived Tri-Cites Transport Action Group (TriTAG), having shared advocacy wins like stopping transit cuts twice.
+He was also part of a coalition that successfully brought back night transit, led by Damian Mikhail at UWNDP.
 TriTAG is currently running a campaign named IONize, to expand more LRT throughout Waterloo Region.

 Topic: Cycling Lessons from Waterloo Region